NAVquant - Automated NAV Calculation for AIFs & AMCs

 In the early stages of a fund’s lifecycle, Excel is an indispensable ally.
 It is flexible, ubiquitous, and virtually free.
 However, as an investment manager scales, handling more frequent subscriptions, complex fee hurdles, or diverse asset classes, relying on manual fund accounting spreadsheets becomes a significant operational liability.

-For Alternative Investment Funds (AIFs) and Actively Managed Certificates (AMCs), “spreadsheet-hell” is more than an inconvenience; it is a structural risk to the firm’s fiduciary reputation and bottom line.
+For Alternative Investment Funds (AIFs) and Actively Managed Certificates (AMCs), “spreadsheet-hell” is more than an inconvenience; it can become a structural risk to a firm’s fiduciary reputation and bottom line.
+For the broader context, start with The Ultimate Guide to NAV Calculation.

+According to a European Spreadsheet Risks Interest Group (EuSpRIG) review of research literature, spreadsheet errors are present in an estimated 88% of production workbooks, with many containing material formula errors that persist undetected for extended periods.
 The primary risk of manual Net Asset Value (NAV) calculation is formula decay.
-In a complex workbook, a single hard-coded cell or an accidental reference change can ripple through years of historical data undetected.
+In a complex workbook, a single hard-coded cell or an accidental reference change can ripple through historical data for long periods before detection.

-Most spreadsheet-based workflows are designed and maintained by a single individual.
+Many spreadsheet-based workflows are designed and maintained by a single individual.
 This creates a dangerous Key Person Risk.
-If the architect of the spreadsheet is unavailable, the firm’s ability to report to investors or auditors is paralyzed.
+If the architect of the workbook is unavailable, the firm’s ability to report to investors or auditors can be materially disrupted.

-Institutional investors conducting Operational Due Diligence (ODD) increasingly view this lack of process redundancy as a major red flag.
-They prefer managers who utilize standardized, multi-user platforms over bespoke “homegrown” workbooks.
+Institutional investors conducting Operational Due Diligence (ODD) often view weak process redundancy as a red flag.
+They usually prefer managers who utilize standardized, multi-user platforms over bespoke “homegrown” workbooks.

-Regulators and auditors now demand a granular level of transparency that manual systems simply cannot provide.
-In a spreadsheet, the “how” and “why” behind a valuation change are often obscured.
+Regulators and auditors increasingly demand granular transparency that manual systems struggle to provide consistently at scale.
+In a spreadsheet-driven process, the “how” and “why” behind a valuation change are often hard to reconstruct months later.

 • Version Control Issues: It is difficult to prove exactly what data was used for a specific NAV pulse three months ago.